MaSe69/dssb/index.md

 <br/>
 <br/>
-Here, we go through how to create such models and graphs.
+On this web site, we go through the details on how to create such models and graphs.